Belle Vue (Wakefield)

-Belle Vue, also known as the Be Well Support Stadium for sponsorship reasons, in Wakefield, England, is the home of Wakefield Trinity rugby league club.
+Belle Vue, also known as the DIY Kitchens Stadium for sponsorship reasons, in Wakefield, England, is the home of Rugby League club Wakefield Trinity RLFC and, previously, Association Football club Wakefield A.F.C.
 It is on the A638 Doncaster Road, a mile south of Wakefield city centre.

 History

 Early years

 Wakefield Trinity originally played on Heath Common.
 In 1875–76, they moved to a ground near the Borough Market (near the current Trinity shopping centre).
 They returned to the Belle Vue area of Wakefield played on a ground behind the Alexandra Hotel near Elm Street.
 This is on the opposite side of the road from the present ground.

 It remains unconfirmed when Wakefield Trinity moved to the present ground as Belle Vue is both an area of Wakefield and the name of the ground and people can confuse a mention of one for the other.

 Reverend Marshall in "Football – the Rugby Union Game" (first published 1892) wrote, "the club migrated to Belle Vue on the opposite side of the road to the present field, and where the first cup ties were played.
 In the following year a move was made to the present field."

-The Cup referred to is the Yorkshire Cup which was first played during the 1877/78 season.
-Wakefield Trinity's first Yorkshire Cup game was played on 8 December 1877 during the 1877/78 season.
+The Cup referred to is the Yorkshire Cup which was first played during the 1877–78 season.
+Wakefield Trinity's first Yorkshire Cup game was played on 8 December 1877 during the 1877–78 season.
 If Trinity played the "first cup ties" on the Elm Street ground in 1877, the "following year" would have been 1878.

 However, in, "The Grounds of Rugby League" by Trevor R. Delaney gives the opening of the present ground as Easter Monday, 14 April 1879.
 This is based on the evidence of former Wakefield Trinity treasurer Ernest Parker, who remembered that Trinity debuted their new (and now traditional) colours of blue and red on the same day and he was present at the match (He would have been approx. 10 years old).
 There is no mention of the ground move in the local newspapers and Parker's recollection was many years later.

-D.W Armitage writing in J.C Lindley's "100 years of Rugby – the history of Wakefield Trinity 1873–1973" said "From minutes of the committee it is evident that by the time the club was about ten years old [this would have been around 1883] the field on which Trinity still play had been occupied and was looked upon as the permanent home."
+D. W. Armitage writing in J. C. Lindley's "100 years of Rugby – the history of Wakefield Trinity 1873–1973" said "From minutes of the committee it is evident that by the time the club was about ten years old [this would have been around 1883] the field on which Trinity still play had been occupied and was looked upon as the permanent home."